 - Duration: Perennial

-- Distribution: Pakistan, India, Iran Afghanistan, Iraq, Mediterranean region
+- Distribution: Pakistan, India, Iran Afghanistan, Iraq, the Mediterranean region

 - Habitat: Hedgerows and woodlands, especially on calcareous soils